 CrossFit is a slightly different beast than we are used to.
 We have some skills to work on before we can hang with the Rx division.
 However, I had no business doubting our ability to go in there and actually be able to compete.

 As we finished our last event, I thought back to those doubts and fears.
 What if I would have let them have control?
 I would have missed the incredible fellowship of our Saturday morning workouts.
-Not only would I have missed out on what has become my favorite workout of the week, I would have missed out on a great challenge.
+I would have missed the opportunity to try something new.
 I would have sold myself short.

 We got uncomfortable, and I don’t think one of us would trade the work or the discomfort for the result.
 We have grown, we have changed, we have become stronger.
-All four of us are moms with full time jobs and responsibilities that keep us busy, but we took the time to invest in ourselves, and I can promise we are better moms, wives, and friends for it.
+We are moms with full time jobs and responsibilities that keep us busy, but we took the time to invest in ourselves, and I can promise we are better moms, wives, and friends for it.

 Where are you staying comfortable?
 Where are you seeking the familiar instead of stepping into the unknown?
 Do something.
 What’s the worst thing that might happen if you get uncomfortable?
 I love this quote –